 Sprinting is a form of anaerobic exercise that is good for the heart and overall health.
 To get maximum benefit, you need to vary your pace of running after every five to ten minutes.
 With regular practice, you can increase the duration and pace of running.
 For best results, you should run for at least 15 to 30 minutes.

-Lunges provide workout for the lower body muscles.
-Just like squats, lunges also contribute to improving your balance.
-To perform lunges keep a straight spine and take a big step forward.
+Lunges are an example of anaerobic exercise and provide workout for the lower body muscles.
+Just like squats, lunges also contribute to improving your balance and aid in resistance training.
+To perform lunges, keep a straight spine and take a big step forward.
 Now, bend the front knee at 90 degrees.
 Balancing your weight on your back toes, slowly lower the back knee, but make sure that it does not touch the floor.

 5. Swimming Sprints: